dandersondea/Google-Docs-Multiline-Editing/README.md

 1. *For multiline insert / delete:*
     1. Editing can only be done at the start and end of lines, meaning one cannot access the middle a multiline selection or edit dynamically using multiple cursors.

-2. *For move line:*
+2. *For line shifting:*
-    1. Execution speed is dependent on the high-latency [google.script.run](https://developers.google.com/apps-script/guides/html/reference/run) API, meaning copy/paste might be a faster way to move lines.
+    1. Execution speed is dependent on the high-latency [google.script.run](https://developers.google.com/apps-script/guides/html/reference/run) API, meaning copy/paste might be a faster way to shift lines.
     2. The keyboard shortcuts are only active when the add-on's sidebar is focused, meaning moving lines requires the mouse to be used to shift focus back-and-forth between the main document and the add-on's sidebar.
-    3. Selected lines must be contiguous and of type TEXT, PARAGRAPH, or LIST_ITEM in order to be moved.
+    3. Selected lines must be contiguous and of type TEXT, PARAGRAPH, or LIST_ITEM in order to be shifted.

 ### Ideal implementation